nyuwec/nyuwec.github.io/_posts/2020-04-23-why-unsplash.markdown

 ## Instagram
 After I got disillusioned with Facebook I joined Instagram (back then they were independent from the big brother) and I enjoyed the visual blog aspect of it.
 It was great to find some really good photographers or just funny photos from sharp-eyed people without any serious attachment to photography.
 I used Instagram as my blog back then, but later I transformed it into something else: an ad-site for my 500px portfolio and my Facebook photography page I put together as a marketing trick.
 So Instagram became my ad platform for another ad platform to promote my money chasing effort on 500px.
 Yes this sounds pathetic I know, so I gave up on this after a while.

-I lost my interest in Instagram for different reasons: the daily routine of scrolling through so many not categorized photos - the funny ones, friends' photos, pro photographers', ads... - became a useless habbit as I could not get anything out of that.
+I lost my interest in Instagram for different reasons: the daily routine of scrolling through so many not categorized photos - the funny ones, friends' photos, pro photographers', ads... - became a useless habit as I could not get anything out of that.
 I did not learn or get inspiration from the photos I scrolled through like a robot.
 As a last idea I started to put together some thematic profiles there, but eventually I realized this mobile only, small size images feed is not my platform, it does not inspire me at all.

 ## Unsplash
 My last stop so far is at [Unsplash](https://unsplash.com/@mihaly_koles).
 They created a Tumblr page posting photos for free.
-They left Tumplr and built their own site from the ground up, but they kept the free photos for everyone aspect.
+They left Tumblr and built their own site from the ground up, but they kept the free photos for everyone aspect.
 So all my photos on Unsplash are free to use.

 So why am I uploading any photo to Unsplash, what is the motivation?

 *Photography is my hobby, my free-time activity, I do it because I love taking photos, retouch them and see how they transform into something I want to preserve from the moment I witnessed.*

 Sometimes that moment I try to freeze into the photo is just a memory important for me only, sometimes it can cheer other people up or make them whisper "wow".

-But at the end the time I put into this hobby is the time when I want to focus on my ideas, the time I don't spend on someone else's problems.

 It is my accomplishement to have a photo I imagined or get surprised what I can get out from it I did not see when I took it.
 It is my craftmanship, my l'art pour l'art I don't have to explain.